Skip to content

 ],

-1. Group Permissions- where the content specifies a group of users or a criteria that defines who can access it (for example, search-devteam@example.com).When the access information retrieved from the content refers to group permissions, SearchAI uses Permission Entities.
-A unique permission entity is created for each group or user criteria associated with the content.
-For example, if a Google Drive file is accessible to two individuals, “john.divi@kore.com”, “smitha.joseph@kore.com” and to all the members of the group “searchassisttest@gmail.com”, SearchAI will fetch the access list and store it in the indexed content.
-In this case, the first two entries are corresponding to the users, and the third is corresponding to the permission entity created for the group.
+1. Group Permissions- The content specifies a group of users or a criterion that defines who can access it (for example, search-devteam@example.com).
+When the access information retrieved from the content refers to group permissions, SearchAI uses Permission Entities.
+A unique permission entity is created for each group or user criterion associated with the content.
+For example, if a Google Drive file is accessible to two individuals, “john.divi@kore.com”, “smitha.joseph@kore.com”, and to all the members of the group “searchassisttest@gmail.com”, SearchAI will fetch the access list and store it in the indexed content.
+In this case, the first two entries correspond to the users, and the third corresponds to the permission entity created for the group.
+Group Permissions

 Similarly, if a ServiceNow article gives access to two user criteria, SearchAI will create two permission entities corresponding to the user criteria.
 The article’s manager and owners will also be granted access.
-Hence, the sourceACL field will be something like this: the first two entries are for the permission entities, and the next two are for the article’s owners and managers. \
+Hence, the sys_racl field will be something like this: the first two entries are for the permission entities, and the next two are for the article’s owners and managers.

-"sourceAcl": [
+"sys_racl": [

 "25431493ff4221009b20ffffffffffe0",